juliawong/web-notes/Javascript.md

 * Returns a promise with a callback for success and failure
 * Each takes an arg, value or reason
 * Chainable
+* Automatically lifts regular values to a promise
+* Disallows nested promises
+* Exceptions are caught and reified as a rejected promise
+* Invokes dependencies asynchronously

 ``` JavaScript
 p1.then(function(value) {